What BCB offers:

 With this training, students also gain essential performance experiences at every stage of development beginning with Visting Days (demonstrating technical growth), to the Nutcracker, Spring Concert, and Summer Workshop Concert.

 The Berkeley City Ballet (BCB) and the Dance Center are located in a family neighborhood close to downtown Berkeley, the University of California Berkeley, Bart, and bus lines.

 BCB resides within a gated entrance and is nestled around a garden-courtyard lined with benches.
-The school has four state-of-the-art studios with mirrors, sprung floors, (bamboo or marley surfaces), as well as professional sound, and light systems.
+The school has two state-of-the-art studios with mirrors, sprung floors, (bamboo or marley surfaces), as well as professional sound, and light systems.
 The large studio (Studio 1) transforms into a Studio Theater seating 60 people.